kdb9520/Jott/jott_translator/src/README.md

 ## Phase 2 Jott Parser

+Implementation of nodes that can be used to represent tokens in the form of a JottTree.
+The JottParser takes a list of tokens and scans through them in order to construct and accurate JottTree that can then be read and converted back into the original Jott code.
+In future parts implementation will be added to convert this tree into C, Python, and Java code.

 **Be sure to view this file as a proper markdown file to get the correct formatting for commands.**
 Specifically, the instructions to compile and run will have \ characters that, if viewed as raw text, will make the commands to compile the code not work properly.